Unemployment Claims Processing & Management

 Respond and monitor all your UI claims and review your benefit charge statements to be sure only qualified employees are receiving benefits.

-Auditing your claim activity and benefit charges ensures that your tax rate is accurate.
+Auditing your unemployment claim activity and benefit charges ensures that your tax rate is accurate.
 Nationally, there is a 10% error factor found in benefit charge statements.

 I have an employee who voluntarily left work.
 Would I have to pay unemployment benefits?

-Most states have "good cause" provisions that would allow for the employee to collect benefits.
+Most states have "good cause" provisions that would allow for the employee to collect unemployment benefits.
 Some examples include; moving for a military spouse, severe illness, or personal danger.

 My company has received a wage audit letter.
 Why?